 - Snack Time - Each student will be assigned a day to bring a store-bought snack for the class.

 - Directed Activity - Children are involved in a small lesson that focuses on a specific academic skill.

 - Movement Time - A time to develop large muscle skills

 - Story Time - Everyone loves a good story!

 Children will be in age appropriate classrooms.
-Longview Chapel Parents Day Out and Preschool Program are for children ages 2,3,4, and 5.
+Longview Chapel Preschool and Parents Day Out Program is for children ages 2 through 5.

 1 day per week